-Another idea – a hanging “card”.
+Another homemade valentines from babies and toddlers idea – a hanging “card”.
 Here is ours from 2016.
 I painted Hadley’s feet with washable craft paint and then stamped them on white printing paper.
 From there, I cut them out into hearts and glued them onto colored card stock.
 I printed some pictures from Walgreens, did a couple of quick hole punches, and boom – an adorable hanging Valentines card.

 We don’t take Valentines Day too seriously around here, but I do think it’s a fun excuse to spread the love in simple ways and let people in your life know that they’re loved.
 Even if you don’t have kids or don’t like doing crafts, maybe consider sending something delicious from Sherries Berries, a small bouquet of flowers, or a small personal item that the recipient would like?
 I mean, who doesn’t like receiving little bits of happy mail unexpectedly?

 No matter how old or young your loved ones are, sending something small in the mail is an easy and quick way to reminder your recipient that they are so loved.
 That can never be said enough.